Azure/plato/README.md

 Plato is a Python toolkit that enables users to train reinforcement learning (RL) agents at scale on [Azure Machine Learning (AML)](https://learn.microsoft.com/en-us/azure/machine-learning/) compute clusters using [Ray RLLib](https://docs.ray.io/en/latest/rllib/index.html#).
 With AML, you can access powerful CPU or GPU enabled virtual machines to scale up your training to meet the computational speed and load requirements of your simulation environment and model architecture.

-In addition to RL training and assessment on AML, Plato offers additional features and guidance for domain randomization, hyperparameter tuning via Ray Tune, experiment management with MLflow, and Dockerized deployment of a trained agent.
+In addition to RL training and assessment on AML, Plato offers additional features and guidance for hyperparameter tuning via Ray Tune, experiment management with MLflow, curriculum learning, and Dockerized deployment of a trained agent.

 ## Documentation
 * [Glossary](https://azure.github.io/plato/glossary/)